onqtam/headjack/src/principles.md

 <!-- infographic generated from these guys:
 https://www.domo.com/learn/infographic/data-never-sleeps-9 -->

-Headjack follows the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - it focuses only on identity (identifiers represented as numbers & name ownership) & linking data/actions to it without trying to do anything orthogonal (data storage, KYC, profiles, privacy, finance, etc.) that can be layered on top.
+Headjack follows the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - it focuses only on [identity](identity.md) (identifiers represented as numbers & name ownership) & linking data/actions to it without trying to do anything orthogonal (data storage, KYC, profiles, privacy, finance, etc.) that can be layered on top.
 It doesn't impose constraints on what could be built around it - [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 All kinds of systems with their own incentives, cryptoeconomics & guarantees can be implemented on top of this identity layer & [addressing](addressing.md).
 The on-chain vs off-chain tradeoff and what goes into the blockspace is as follows:

-- Consensus should be reached on the absolute bare minimum - only [identity](identity.md) (integers), the history of keypairs & authorizations, name ownership & anchors to off-chain activity are necessary to be on-chain and have guaranteed data availability.
+- Consensus should be reached on the absolute bare minimum - only [identity](identity.md) (integers), the history of keypairs & authorizations, name ownership & anchors to off-chain activity need [logical centralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) and must be on-chain with guaranteed data availability.

 - All other activity & data is stored off-chain ([IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) & other protocols) because of the sheer volume - it's ephemeral and its relevance fades with time.
 Most of it won't be stored forever but any piece can be backed up through archives & [IDMs](IDM.md).
 Events get cryptographically anchored with [Merkle roots](https://en.wikipedia.org/wiki/Merkle_tree) to the chain so that permissions, inclusion & sequence are provable.

 >"Developers care about risk." - [Haseeb](https://haseebq.com/why-decentralization-isnt-as-important-as-you-think/)